jae0/adapt/README.md

 # Analytical model

 The number of cases are modelled as a latent state-space variable in a variant of the compartmental SIR model.
 This is a technique we often use in fishery status and estimation problems.
-We deviate from the SIR model in that Mortalities are separated from Recovered people and the infection rate parameter is modelled as an autoregressive AR(K) process.
-For the purposes of these results, a K=3 day lag is used, a balance between computational time and stabilization of the estimates.
+We deviate from the SIR model in that Mortalities are separated from Recovered people and the infection rate parameter is modelled as an autoregressive AR(K=1) process.
+A K=1 day lag is used as there exists temporal autocorelation in disease progression which if ignored can introduce biased parameter estimates; this represents a functional balance between computational time and stabilization of the estimates.
 No claims are made that these are "true" rates, even though latent in formulation as we do not have a good understanding of asymptomatic cases.
 Nonetheless, they represent an "effective" (that is, a pragmatic and consistent) estimate of the observed state of disease progression.

 "Simple" projections (i.e., deterministic, mean-field predictions) from this recursive model are presented with 95% posterior credible intervals, based upon an average and standard deviation of the infection rate parameter over the last K days (i.e., 3 days).
 A stochastic simulation from these parameters are also presented; these are based on a master equation formulation with a Gillespie approximation.